DevilGod129/AI_assignment/README.md

 - **Founding Dates** (Normalized to YYYY-MM-DD format)
 - **Founders** (Complete list of founding members)

+The system uses an **agentic workflow** that processes each paragraph individually, using **LCEL Runnable Interface** and **Tools** for intelligent extraction and data management.

 In certain scenarios, the complete date information may not be available.
 To handle such cases:

--**If only the year is provided, default the date to January 1st of that year.
+- **If only the year is provided, default the date to January 1st of that year.**
--**If the year and month are provided, default the date to the 1st day of the specified month.
+- **If the year and month are provided, default the date to the 1st day of the specified month.**

 The extracted data is then exported to a clean, structured CSV file for further analysis or integration with other systems.

 ## 🚀 Features

-- **AI-Powered Extraction**: Uses Google Gemini 2.5 Flash Lite for intelligent text processing
+- **LCEL Runnable Interface**: Uses LangChain's advanced chain composition
+- **Intelligent Agent Workflow**: Tool-calling agents for smart data extraction
+- **Paragraph-by-Paragraph Processing**: Efficient individual paragraph analysis
 - **Smart Date Normalization**: Converts various date formats to standardized YYYY-MM-DD
-- **Robust JSON Parsing**: Handles markdown-wrapped JSON responses
+- **Tool-Based Architecture**: Uses `@tool` decorator for structured data saving
-- **Error Handling**: Graceful fallback for parsing failures
+- **Robust Error Handling**: Graceful handling of API rate limits and failures
 - **CSV Export**: Clean, structured output ready for analysis
-- **Single API Call**: Efficient processing of entire documents
+- **Deduplication**: Automatic removal of duplicate company entries

 ## 📋 Requirements

 ```
 langchain-google-genai
+langchain-core
+langchain
 python-dotenv
 ```